Da Doo Ron Ron: Composition

-The Crystals original version
+The Crystals' original version

 Background

 The Crystals recorded "Da Doo Ron Ron" in March 1963 at Gold Star Studios in Los Angeles.
 It was produced by Phil Spector in his Wall of Sound style.
 Jack Nitzsche was the arranger and Larry Levine the engineer.
 The drummer was Hal Blaine.
 Dolores "LaLa" Brooks was the lead vocalist.
 Brooks told the syndicated radio program Solid Gold Weekend that Cher was one of the singers backing her lead vocals.
+According to session vocalist Darlene Love of the Blossoms, Spector originally had her (Love) sing lead on the song in the studio, but he decided to record it with Brooks on lead vocals at the last minute.

 On June 8, 1963, it reached number three on the Billboard Hot 100, and on June 22, 1963, number four on the Cash Box chart.
 It also reached number five in the UK.

 Cash Box said that the song "relates the joy of a gal who has found THE guy, and it's done with appropriate good rock feeling," calling it a "solid follow-up to" the Crystals' previous hit "He's Sure the Boy I Love."

 In 2004, the Crystals' song was ranked number 114 on Rolling Stone's list of The 500 Greatest Songs of All Time.
 It was, however, removed from the same list in the 2010 update, being the highest-ranked of the 26 songs that were removed.
 But it was reinstated at No. 366 in the 2021 update.
 It was listed at number 528 by Q Magazine in their list of The 1001 Best Songs Ever, published in 2003.
 Berlin Media listed the song at number 43 on their list of The 100 Best Singles of All Time list published in 1998.
 It was also recognized by the Rock and Roll Hall of Fame as one of the "500 Songs That Shaped Rock".
 Billboard named the song #55 on their list of 100 Greatest Girl Group Songs of All Time.